sshtools/sshapi/README.md

  * Get near native SSH performance using the libssh provider (work in progress).
  * If the provider supports non-blocking usage, it will be used, otherwise SSHAPI will simulate non-blocking usage.

+## Requirements

+ * Java.
+As of version 2.0.0, SSHAPI requires Java 11
+ * Maven if building from source.

 ## Installation

 Installation of SSHAPI is no harder than any other SSH library for Java.
 Using your chosen build tool (below we use Maven), add the appropriate *Provider Bridge* library to your project, and all of the appropriate dependencies will be pulled in.